 The following day, the funeral gets underway at around 11 am.
 The weather is sunny but carries the sting of winter.
-It's a simple ceremony, without the flash and peacocking of urban funerals.
-There are bell songs and testimonials and a local councillor who tells the family that the municipality hasn't forgotten about them.

-An hour later, the funeral procession makes its way up a small hill, near the rondavel that Mabutyana called home.
+It's a simple ceremony, without the flash and peacocking of An hour later, the funeral procession makes its way up a small hill, near the rondavel that Mabutyana called home.
 His twin brother, Lungisani, goes into the grave and lies down for a few seconds before emerging; this is to ensure that his twin's fate does not befall him.
 Some men pass around shovels as the funeral party descends for lunch.